 - Each site used the Texas Integrated Funding Initiative to get out of categorical funding and build community-based services.

-- In keeping with the principle that local control would produce better outcomes on every level, the Texas Integrated Funding Initative supported the sites in creating governance structures that build on their current interagency infrastructures.
+- In keeping with the principle that local control would produce better outcomes on every level, the Texas Integrated Funding Initiative supported the sites in creating governance structures that build on their current interagency infrastructures.

 - Rather than designate a lead agency to receive pooled funds, each of the sites chose to create a new locally controlled nonprofit agency that could receive public funds.
 At each site, the funds being pooled included state, local, and federal dollars.